 [music: “Stones Start Spinning” by David Darling]

-MS. MACY: That’s right, that’s right.
-And I was bent on — I fell in love with these Tibetans who were living in very harsh circumstances up in the foothills of the Himalayas after these incredibly strenuous, and often with loss of life, and great danger, and sick-making escapes over the peaks and passes out of Tibet.
+Ms. Macy: That’s right.
+I fell in love with these Tibetans who were living in very harsh circumstances up in the foothills of the Himalayas after these incredibly strenuous — and often with loss of life and great danger and sick-making — escapes over the peaks and passes out of Tibet.
 The way they loved life and the way they loved their tradition in a very open-hearted way, I wanted to know what helped them be like that.
-So that was a turning point in my life.
+That was a turning point in my life.

-MS. MACY: Yeah.
-And I was primed for it because I had read Heinrich Harrer’s My Seven Years in Tibet.
-And I had read it in German, its original language.
-And I had actually — I was going to interpreter’s school in Munich my last year, and I used that text for my simultaneous interpreting exercises that I would read it and render it in English without a pause.
+Ms. Macy: Yeah, and I was primed for it because I had read Heinrich Harrer’s My Seven Years in Tibet.
+I had read it in German, its original language.
+I was going to interpreter’s school in Munich my last year, and I used that text for my simultaneous interpreting exercises.
+I would read it and render it in English without a pause.

-So he’s using image after image from the natural world to convey that both the mystery and the beauty and the relationship that we find in the sacred.
-And he addresses this sacred as God, but it’s a God that is very different from the one he had been dragged into Catholic churches with his super-pious mother in Prague as a boy.
+He’s using image after image from the natural world to convey that, both the mystery and the beauty and the relationship that we find in the sacred.
+He addresses this sacred as God, but it’s a God that is very different from the one he had been dragged into Catholic churches with his super-pious mother in Prague as a boy.
 He hated that.
 She had him touch the painted wounds on the crucifix to arouse his compassion, and he found all that too repulsive.

 But then when he went, interestingly enough, in his early 20s to Russia with his wonderful lover, Lou Andreas-Salomé, who was from St. Petersburg, he encountered Russian spirituality, which is very close to the earth.
 And that opened up to him a quality of spiritual experience that was very earth-related and vast and timeless.